-Jon will be sworn on in Monday evening, January 4, 6:00 PM at Council Chambers (Corner of 2nd and Vista).
+Jon was sworn on in Monday evening, January 4, 2016, 6:00 PM at Council Chambers (Corner of 2nd and Vista).
 The public is invited.

 “I appreciate that you are a good listener and able to deliver objectivity and wisdom to our city matters.
 You’ve consistently advocated for the Ferndale community and citizens.
 No need to re-package yourself as a candidate for mayor because you’ve demonstrated yourself authentically over the years.
 If anyone can bridge the gap between partisan politics, I believe you’re that man.”
 [JEANIE BRUMLEY, Ferndale mother, realtor]